differentialprivacy/differentialprivacy/_posts/2020-10-16-diffix-attack.md

 Diffix will return return noisy sums over the specified subset for a numeric column like `passenger_count`.
 Then, a similar linear program can reconstruct estimates for these values with high accuracy.
 For numeric columns like `passenger_count` which take on relatively few distinct values, the attack recovers the exact values with accuracy above 75 percent.
 Due to limitations in the Diffix bounty program rules which require perfect reconstruction of a value to be considered 'accurate', we didn't evaluate the performance of the attack on numeric columns with richer values, such as `dropoff_latitude`.

 Finally, this attack extends to one used to reconstruct string data character-by-character.
-A U.S. social security number consists of a string formatted like `xxx-xx-xxxx` with ten unknown digits in three blocks separated by dashes.
-There are potentially ten billion different strings that could appear in this column.
+A U.S. social security number consists of a string formatted like `xxx-xx-xxxx` with none unknown digits in three blocks separated by dashes.
+There are potentially one billion different strings that could appear in this column.
 However, by exploiting the structure of the data, a separate attack can be run to recover each digit individually using the summation attack, since there are only ten different values each digit could take.
 Queries of the form

 ```SQL